icnivad/Picalytics/README.rst

 Tests
 =====

 I like tests.
 Tests are good.
-Sadly, I have not had time to implement them yet, but they will be coming soon.
+To run tests, go to the pix directory, and run the command 'python manage.py test --verbosity 2 craigalytics'.
+Currently I have one test, which is not particularly useful, but someday my tests will grow and mature into good, decent, grown-up tests that do what they are supposed to.
+I think having one test is better than zero tests.
+If you would like to add more tests I will love you forever.
+Also, if you create a test fixture, I will love you forever again.
+I use high verbosity because I get bored waiting for the database to be set up, so I like to see something get printed while I'm waiting.